-- Sequence set separated from index set and only sequence-set records replicated - Sequence set separated from index set but all index records replicated - Sequence set and index set together and all index records replicated
+- Sequence set separated from index set and only sequence-set records replicated - Sequence set separated from index set but all index records replicated - · Sequence set and index set together and all index records replicated

 Separating the sequence set from the index set is for placing the sequence set adjacent to the data, which is the previous option we discussed.
-Figure 12 illustrates replication of a sequence-set record that has been placed adjacent to its control area.
+Figure 12 illustrates replication of a sequence-set record that has been placed adjacent to its control area to avoid moving the arm separately for index and for data; the index record is replicated to reduce rotational delay.